davidrower/fun/README.md

-# fun
+# Fun Projects

-When I have free time, I like to try learning new python tricks.
+When I have free time, I like to try learning new Python tricks.
+Here is a little code dump of some of my leisure projects.
+Each folder has some nifty Python code.

-Each folder has a project I've worked on for my own pleasure.